 In The Great Before, smoking went hand in hand with drinking and it was in a bar that Farley’d got his start.
 He’d sit quietly, drinking and smoking, smiling and chuckling at the curious things people were saying around him, his cigarette pack on the table, close enough to the edge to serve as bait.

 When someone asked him for a smoke, Farley’d eye his pack, making sure he had enough to get him through the night, and pass one over.
 Then he’d clasp the other’s hand, squeezing it sharply, asking them to promise him something.

-Sometimes the promise’d be made and, depending on the character of the person involved and on the number of drinks he’d consumed, sometimes it would not.
-Sometimes Farley’d be aching for a fight and he’d keep hammering the guy who’d merely run out of smokes, or was trying to quit, until the threat of violence loomed heavy on the other’s brow.
+Sometimes the promise was made and, depending on the character of the person involved and on the number of drinks he’d consumed, sometimes it would not.
+Sometimes, Farley would be aching for a fight and he’d keep hammering the guy who’d merely run out of smokes, or was trying to quit, until the threat of violence loomed heavy on the other’s brow.
 Then the real fun would begin.

-He keep up the 'Eh?'s until the guy’s hands were in fists, sometimes the size of bowling balls, others no bigger than a small bag of marbles, then he’d segue his way into a round of 'That’s right!'s.
-They’d go on until the guy'd take a swing at him and the cops or a bouncer had to be called in to break things up.
+He'd keep up the 'Eh?'s until the guy’s hands were in fists, at times the size of bowling balls, others no bigger than a small bag of marbles.
+Then he’d segue his way into a round of 'That’s right!'s.
+They’d go on, until the guy'd take a swing at him and the cops or a bouncer had to be called in to break things up.
 Farley’d be allowed to go - it was a few years before he would spend anytime in jail - with a warning to not bother ever coming back.

 Farley was raised right by good and caring parents.
 He went to university, as was expected of him, though his mother would have preferred that he learned something useful rather than the classical studies courses towards which he gravitated.